Environment API

 }

-Vite's user config also extends from a environment config, letting users add defaults for all environments at the root level.
-This is quite useful for the common use case of configuring a Vite client only app, that can be done without going through environments.client.
+All environment configs extend from user's root config, allowing users add defaults for all environments at the root level.
+This is quite useful for the common use case of configuring a Vite client only app, that can be done without going through environments.client

 export default {